-Our emphasis in this paper is on 'floor control' in multiparty discourse.
-The approach is broadly psycholinguistic, a perspective that includes turn management, turn exchange and coordination; how to recognize the dominant speaker even when he or she is not speaking; and a theory of all this.
-The data to be examined comprise multimodal depictions of 5-party meetings (US Air Force war gaming sessions).
+My emphasis in this paper is on floor control in multiparty discourse: the approach is psycholinguistic.
+This perspective includes turn management, turn exchange and coordination; how to recognize the dominant speaker even when he or she is not speaking, and a theory of all this.
+The data to be examined comprise a multimodal depiction of a 5-party meeting (a US Air Force war gaming session) and derive from a project carried out jointly with my engineering colleagues, Francis Quek and Mary Harper.
+See the Chen et al. paper in this volume for details of the recoding session.